stainsby/dga-sync/README.md

-  - `idCanonicaliser` - a function that takes the resource ID (according to the `idFieldName` option) and creates a canonical ID for future comparison in later sync operations (this is useful for file dumps that are revised by adding new dumps instead of updating the old resource id) [default: split the ID at '/'s and use use the last part: this assumes that `idFieldName` is the default value of `'url'`]
+  - `idCanonicaliser` - a function that takes the resource ID (according to the `idFieldName` option) and creates a canonical ID for future comparison in later sync operations [default: split the ID at '/'s and use use the last part: this assumes that `idFieldName` is the default value of `'url'`]

   - `idFilter` - applied to the (canonicalised) resource ID to choose which